nsdf-fabric/nsdf-slac/docs/cli.md

 ![Download Command](./assets/cli/cli-download.gif)

-Downloaded files go into the idx directory, and each one gets its own subfolder based on the mid_id.
+Downloaded files go into the idx directory, and each one gets its own subfolder based on the `mid_id`.
 After downloading a few datasets, your folder might look like this:

 ```console
 idx/